Rails CanCan

 end

-instance in every controller action and authorize it.class ProjectsController < ApplicationController
+load_and_authorize_resource method to load the @project instance in every controller action and authorize it.class ProjectsController < ApplicationController

 load_and_authorize_resource